Phase-lag predicts nonlinear response maxima in liquid-sloshing experiments: Conclusions

-In the last decades, very sophisticated models have been developed to explain complex interaction of modes at resonance, as observed in fundamental experiments \citet{}.
+We hope that our measurements stimulate the further development of models.
 However, the modelling of wave-breaking and run up of liquid on the tank walls, as often occurring in engineering application, still poses a great challenge and hinders a reliable prediction of the nonlinear response maxima.
-Our experiments show that neither the exact surface shape, nor the frequency spectrum are the key indicators for the response maxima.
+Our experiments provide here a new perspective and show that neither the exact surface shape, nor the frequency spectrum are the key indicators for the response maxima.
 Instead, we find the phase-lag between the sloshing and the driving is an excellent predictor of the nonlinear resonance: independently of the flow state (and thus of the degree of dissipation) the response is always delayed by $90^\circ$ at resonance.
-This remarkable behaviour is perhaps our most important observation reported here and was in fact very recently theoretically predicted to occur in all periodically driven mechanical systems having `any damping that is a polynomial function of the velocities and positions' \citep{Breunung2018}.
-Originally, this so-called $90^\circ$-phase-lag criterion was developed for the modelling of structure vibrations \citep{Peeters2011}, but it is quickly gaining attention, because it is highly relevant for the determination of the backbone curve (which connects the resonance maxima for varying driving frequency and amplitude).
+This remarkable behaviour is perhaps our most important observation reported here and was in fact theoretically predicted to occur in all periodically driven mechanical systems having `any damping that is a polynomial function of the velocities and positions' \citep{Breunung2018}.
+Very recently a rigorous mathematical argument that covers both primary and subharmonic resonances was obtained also for systems, without the assumptions of synchronous motion and linear damping by \cite{Cenedese2020}.
+Originally, this so-called $90^\circ$-phase-lag criterion was developed for the modelling of the primary resonance of structure vibrations \citep{Peeters2011}, but it is quickly gaining attention, because it is highly relevant for the determination of the backbone curve (which connects the resonance maxima for varying driving frequency and amplitude).
 For experimentalists it serves as an in situ-indicator, if the response maxima is reached.
 It would be interesting to test whether this behaviour is also found for other tank geometries (e.g.\ cylindrical) as employed in aerospace engineering.